Introduction to Teradata Referential Integrity

 REFERENCES WITH NO CHECK OPTION Customer (CustomerId);

-Rows of the Sale Table are returned, for which the CustomerId is not in the Customer Table.
+Return the rows from the Sale Table where the CustomerId is not present in the Customer Table.

 When to use what kind of Referential Integrity?